 - Shake the bottle to incorporate the essential oils.

 - Label the bottle and store it out of direct sunlight or heat, which can change the chemical components in the essential oils.
-Also, store the vodka spray out of reach of little ones.

 To use the vodka cleaner, spray any area that needs to be cleaned and then wipe it off.
 For tougher cleaning jobs, like dirty grout, use a toothbrush or scrub brush with the vodka cleaner and rinse well.